 Can Dogs Eat Pork Products?

 Can dogs eat pork sausages?
-It is not the best idea, because sausage products contain added sugars and salts, which may cause health problems such as diabetes or high blood pressure if consumed regularly.
+It is not the best idea, because sausage products contain added salt, which may cause health problems such as high blood pressure if consumed regularly.
 More often than not, pork sausages also contain harmful ingredients like garlic or onion powder, spices, preservatives, and MSG (monosodium glutamate), all toxic to dogs.

 Good news!
-Your dog will love eating cooked pork chops, so feel free to add it to their diet once or twice a week as long as they don’t have any allergies, and you keep an eye on how fatty it is.
+Your dog will love eating boiled pork chops (without salt), so feel free to add it to their diet once or twice a week as long as they don’t have any allergies.
+Keep an eye on how fatty the chops are.
 If you can’t be bothered to monitor that, it’s probably safest to stick to pork-based dog food from the store, as long as it’s approved by a veterinarian.

 How Can I Serve Pork Safely To My Dog?